danah326/danah326/README.md

 # 👋 Hi there!

-## 👩‍💻 About Me
-I am a senior Information Technology student at King Saud University (KSU), specializing in the **IoT and Networks track**.
+I am a senior Information Technology student (Internet Of Things and Networks track) at King Saud University (KSU).
+Currently learning Cloud Computing and modern distributed systems.
-I am currently expanding my knowledge in **Cloud Computing** and modern distributed systems.

 ---